 Scientific motivation.
 Parts I and II of this report provide a summary of the scientific motivation for CDR research and a summary of the current status of several atmospheric, coastal, and oceanic CDR techniques.
 Human-induced climate changes already affect every part of the globe, with potentially dire consequences for many ecosystems and human communities.
 Under current emissions trajectories, global surface temperatures will continue to rise.
 With further warming of the Earth system, every region is projected to experience increasingly concurrent climate extremes, associated with clear impact drivers.
 Limiting warming to levels that avoid extreme risk requires immediate and substantial reductions of greenhouse emissions, as well as the removal of carbon dioxide from the atmosphere.
 While emissions-reduction approaches are the primary component for addressing this challenge, negative emissions strategies will be essential for keeping global temperatures at or below target levels.
-Negative emission strategies refer to a portfolio of techniques that are used to remove greenhouse gasses from the atmosphere and lock them away from the atmosphere.
-Carbon dioxide removal (CDR), the focus of this report, specifically references techniques that remove legacy emissions of carbon dioxide from the atmosphere.
+Negative emission strategies refer to a portfolio of techniques that are used to remove legacy greenhouse gasses from the atmosphere and lock them away from the atmosphere.
+CDR, the focus of this report, specifically references techniques that remove legacy emissions of carbon dioxide from the atmosphere.
 Many of these techniques are promising in theory, but require additional research to evaluate their effectiveness and scalability, and explore potential co-benefits and environmental risk.
-This report includes a summary of several techniques, each of which is compared in Table 1, which shows our current understanding of the relative strengths and weaknesses of each technique, as well as NOAA's potential contributions.
+This report includes a summary of several techniques, each of which is compared in Table 1, which shows the current understanding of the relative strengths and weaknesses of each technique, as well as NOAA's potential contributions.
+Additional information visualizing the data in Table 1 can be found in Figures 1a and 1b.
+A comparison of the potential ecosystem impatcs of each method can be found in Table 3.

 NOAA's role.
 Part III of this report reviews NOAA's potential role in CDR research.
 NOAA is recognized around the world for its leadership in Earth system science and environmental stewardship.
 Its existing mandate already covers research and monitoring of Earth's carbon cycle and climate system.
-Accordingly, CDR techniques that change the climate system are already part of NOAA's purview.
-NOAA has been approached by multiple federal agencies and private sector interests to contribute our expertise to CDR research.
+Accordingly, researching how CDR techniques may change the climate system are already part of NOAA's purview.
+NOAA has been approached by multiple federal agencies and private sector interests to contribute expertise to CDR research.
 In addition, NOAA is an internationally recognized leader in environmental stewardship and community resilience.
-We envision that research in the agency could use existing and innovative observations, models, ecosystem assessments, spatial planning tools, and stakeholder inputs to inform evidence-based decisions concerning the effectiveness and potential implementation of carbon removal techniques by federal and state governments, private sector interests, and nonprofit organizations.
+We envision that research in the agency and funded by the agency but happening elsewhere could use existing and innovative observations, models, ecosystem assessments, and decision support infrastructure to inform evidencebased decisions concerning the effectiveness and potential implementation of carbon removal techniques by federal and state governments, private sector interests, and nonprofit organizations: